 Inflation generally impacts us by increasing our costs of labor, material, transportation and pricing from third party manufacturers.
-While the rates of inflation have not had a material impact on our financial statements in the past, we have seen some impact on gross margins in 2024 and 2023.
+While the rates of inflation have not had a material impact on our financial statements in the past, we have seen some impact on gross margins in 2023 and in the first six months of 2024.
 Based on the current economic outlook, inflationary pressures could affect our financial performance in the future if cost increases cannot be offset by net realized annual price increases and productivity gains.